Domoconnor/orange-corpus/04_Sensor.md

 In this iteration we wanted to make sensor run at a lower power so it could last on batteries for as long as possible.

 #####Issues with previous Iteration
-Our testing program was running on the board constantly which led to the battery not being able to fully chage as the code was making the board use a lot of power.
+Our testing program was running on the board constantly which led to the battery not being able to fully charge as the code was making the board use a lot of power.
 This led us to think there was an issue with the charging circuit and look into that.
 The issue in the end was fixed by making sure the program didn't run and then leaving it to charge for a longer period of time.

 ##### Result of Iteration
 We used the [Rocket Scream Low-Power](https://github.com/rocketscream/Low-Power) library which allowed us to turn off all of the functions of the processor we were not using and put it into a deep sleep mode.
 This deep sleep dramatically reduced power usage.
 We are using the watchdog timer on the board to allow us to set the amount of time we sleep.
 However the watchdog timer can only count up to 8 seconds so to get it to sleep for 1 minute, we needed to run it 8 times.
 Some example code for this can be seen below: